Thiago099/Texture-Composer/README.md

       <summary>Blending</summary>
       <p>The blending tab tells how your layer will blend with other layers</p>
       <p>Here you can set the alpha, blend mode</p>
-      <p>You can also create your own blend mode by cheking and uncheging the channel boxes</p>
+      <p>You can also create your own blend mode by checking and unchecking the channel boxes</p>
       <img src="https://github.com/user-attachments/assets/ba9bea5e-d166-43ae-b10a-e9267a52dade"/>
       <hr/>
     </details>
     <details>
       <summary>Effects</summary>
       <p>In this tab you can add special effects to your layer, such as blur and gradient map</p>
-      <p>You can set up a custom masks to your blur wich tells how much each part of your texture will be blurred</p>
+      <p>You can set up a custom masks to your blur which tells how much each part of your texture will be blurred</p>
-      <p>The gradient map and all colors in this program support alpha, wich i found very usefull for blending texture maps</p>
+      <p>The gradient map and all colors in this program support alpha, which I found very useful for blending texture maps</p>
       <img src="https://github.com/user-attachments/assets/34cdfa6c-f28a-4f04-85b5-41529ff082d2"/>
       <hr/>
     </details>